stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* What type of syntax errors does SAS can recognize?
 - Question (yyan11−stat6250): What is syntax checking?
 - Answer (yyan11−stat6250): During the compilation phase, SAS also scans each statement in the DATA step, looking for syntax errors.
+- Question (meisenbach-stat6250): What are incorrect values and format?
+- Answer (meisenbach-stat6250): Incorrect values refers to the values of variables.
+Incorrect format probably refers to the data format not matching what you expect (character when you are expecting numeric)